mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0203-django.markdown

   is Django 1.6+ ready.

 * [Cookiecutter Django](https://github.com/pydanny/cookiecutter-django) is a
-  project template from Daniel Greenfield, for use with Audrey Roy's [Cookiecutter](https://github.com/audreyr/cookiecutter).
+  project template from Daniel Greenfeld, for use with Audrey Roy's [Cookiecutter](https://github.com/audreyr/cookiecutter).
 Heroku deployment-ready.